Manuel Ayau: Scholarly and laboral contributions

-In 1959 he also founded the Center for Economic and Social Studies (CEES) in Guatemala, to analyze the fundaments and philosophy of free society.
-In 1972 he was instrumental in founding the Francisco Marroquín University, of which he was the first President until 1988.
+In 1959 Ayau founded the Center for Economic and Social Studies in Guatemala, to analyze the fundaments and philosophy of free society.
+In 1972 he was instrumental in founding the Francisco Marroquín University, of which he was the first president, serving until 1988.

-A member of the Mont Pelerin Society since 1964, he was its President from 1978 to 1980.
+A member of the Mont Pelerin Society since 1964, Ayau was its president from 1978 to 1980.
 He was on the board of directors of the Liberty Fund in Indianapolis and he was also a trustee of the Foundation for Economic Education in New York.
 He was also a member of the Philadelphia Society.